Financing A Transplantation

 Make good use of the members of your transplant team.
 They are valuable resources for you and your caregiver.

-Because many patients cannot afford to pay for the full cost of lung transplant surgery, we need to explore other options to help with costs.
-Second Wind has available for its members a Financial Assistant Program.
-Listed below is a link to information regarding this program.
-Quite often more than one source of additional funding is needed.
-As stated above, your transplant center’s financial coordinator and/or social worker can help with this search.
-Another source of information regarding financing a lung transplant, can be found at UNOS web-site at Transplant Living.
-The web site is: www.transplantliving.org If you go to the site, enter a search for Financing A Transplant.
+Because many patients cannot afford to pay for the full cost of lung transplant surgery, we need to explore other options to help with the costs.
+A source of information regarding financing a lung transplant can be found at the UNOS website: www.transplantliving.org .
+If you go to the site, enter a search for Financing A Transplant.
 You will find information on costs, social services, funding sources, a financial resources directory, and questions to ask.
-If you need additional help locating this source, please call Second Wind’s Help Line.